balsimpson/duotone-syntax/README.md

 > Note: This theme isn't published.
 It serves as the master "template" for all DuoTone themes.

-# DuoTone Syntax (master)
+# Van Gogh - Starry Nights Syntax

-A double-hue syntax theme for Atom.
+A syntax theme for Atom based on duotone-syntax

 ![duotone](https://cloud.githubusercontent.com/assets/378023/11769688/753483be-a230-11e5-9193-51db5e77ce6b.png)